Corentin-Damas/Country-info/README.md

 - Small screen size not optimized
 - Search by region or by name could be done in a fastes way, the Api provided a speciale URl for regional filter and single city search.
 I didn't use any of them to get a faster result, i used a "cheapest" way to do it in a React component, howerver it could make the app slower.
+- Border Country is not done, each country should be a link to there on detail page.